-Credits for Professional Practice (9096) give formal recognition to work done by students on non-teaching assistantships-for example, Graduate Research Assistantships or Graduate Administrative Assistantships.
-Students may enroll for a limited number of such credits (not more than three per term).
+Credits for Professional Practice (ENGL 9096) give formal recognition to work done by students on non-teaching assistantships-for example, Graduate Research Assistantships or Graduate Administrative Assistantships.
+Students may enroll in 3 Professional Practice credits per term, in consultation with the DGS or Coordinator of Graduate Studies.
 The grade of P (Pass) is given if the assistantship work is completed.